EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-2.md

 }
 ```

-To overcome the second and third flaws, you you can use the **aggregate state**.
+To overcome the second and third flaws, you can use the **aggregate state**.
 This state is assembled on the fly by an aggregate **projection** from previously created events.
 To add a projection to the ShoppingList aggregate, create a **shopping_list.projection.js** file in the **common/aggregates** folder and add the following code there:

 **common/aggregates/shopping_list.projection.js:**